-In July 2019 the Group filed a composition of matter patent application entitled MONOCLONAL ANTIBODIES TO HUMAN FLT3/FLK2 RECEPTOR PROTEIN in relation to newly-discovered monoclonal antibodies against a target protein expressed on the surface of hematopoietic stem cells/hematopoietic progenitors and a number of leukaemias, such as AML.
+In July 2019 the Group filed a composition of matter patent application entitled Monoclonal Antibodies to Human FLT3/FLK2 Receptor Protein in relation to newly-discovered monoclonal antibodies against a target protein expressed on the surface of hematopoietic stem cells/hematopoietic progenitors and a number of leukaemias, such as acute myeloid leukaemia ("AML").
 The patent was granted on 31 August 2021 as Patent Number US 11,104,738.
-This patent covers composition of matter (sequences) of monoclonal antibodies to the human FLT3/FLK2 receptor protein that is found on the surface of acute myeloid leukaemia (AML) cells, hematopoietic (blood forming) stem cells and progenitors (HSC/HP), and dendritic cells.
+This patent covers composition of matter (sequences) of monoclonal antibodies to the human FLT3/FLK2 receptor protein that is found on the surface of acute myeloid leukaemia cells, hematopoietic (blood-forming) stem cells and progenitors ("HSC/HP"), and dendritic cells.
 It also covers a method of application of the Group's bi-specific CDX antibodies for conditioning patients for bone marrow transplantation.